-May 8th – 14th is Mental Health Awareness Week, and despite more and more people talking openly about mental health, sadly, it’s still a taboo subject – particularly in the workplace.
+Even now, in 2019, when more and more people talking openly about mental health, sadly, it’s still often seen as a taboo subject – particularly in the workplace.
 Research suggests there’s a culture of fear and silence around mental health, and this is causing increasing numbers in absences, with more than 1 in 5 admitting to calling in sick to avoid workplace stress they have been under.
 Research from mental health charity, Mind, shows:

 - 14 per cent agreed that they had resigned and 42 per cent had considered resigning when asked how workplace stress had affected them